Skip to main content

 A black laptop is on a wooden desk in a darkened room.
 Displayed on the screen is a chatbot on a website, with a speech bubble emerging from the screen asking how it can be of help.

-In this modern day, more businesses are turning to the use of AI to lighten the administrative burden on their staff or to reduce their number of employees.
-As a result of this, we are seeing more organisations using chatbots on websites to answer customer queries.
-This facility is all well and good, providing the online support methods are built to be accessible for everyone to utilise.
+In this modern day, more businesses are turning to AI to lighten the administrative burden on their staff or to reduce their number of employees.
+As a result, we are seeing more organisations using chatbots on websites to answer customer queries.
+This facility is all well and good, provided the online support methods are built to be accessible for everyone to utilise.

-Like any pop-up features on a website, chatbots can be an accessible nightmare for many users.
-Not only do these elements sometimes appear when a user isn’t even requiring support and then find themselves unable to bypass it, but when they do actually require support, they then aren’t able to interact with the feature.
-To make matters worse, many websites don’t offer a choice of contact methods as well, leaving a wide demographic shut out from gaining any help.
+Like any pop-up feature on a website, chatbots can be an accessible nightmare for many users.
+Not only do these elements sometimes appear when a user isn’t even requiring support and then finds themselves unable to bypass it, but when they do require support, they aren’t able to interact with the feature.
+To make matters worse, many websites don’t offer a choice of contact methods, leaving a wide demographic shut out from gaining any help.

 How do you know if a chatbot is accessible?